iMears/blackjack/README.md

 blackjack
 =========

 This is a simple command line blackjack game made with Ruby!
+There is still a lot to add...